-It’s All about Reduction
+It's all about reduction.

-This philosophy can apply to specific points of manscaping.
+This philosophy can apply to specific points of male grooming.
 With your ears, the reason to leave some of the hair there is a little different.
 After all, the rule of thumb is that other people shouldn't see your ear hair.
 Ever.
 That still doesn't mean you want perfectly smooth inner ears.
-The hair there serves important functions, and if your grooming goes overboard, it can actually make a noticeable difference.
+The hair there serves important functions, and if your grooming goes overboard, it can make a noticeable difference.

 The first thing to consider is that ear hair serves to keep things out of your ears.
 No, shaving doesn't mean you're going to end up with bugs laying eggs inside of you, but you might find allergies or irritation peak if you trim too much.
 Even shortened ear hairs can still protect you in this function.

 The other primary purpose of hair in your ears is to heighten sensitivity.
-The hair you can shave doesn't have much impact on hearing directly, but it does help your skin detect subtle changes.
-Excessive grooming can actually cause small shifts in your sense of balance (in extreme cases), and it can make your ears feel extra weird when you change altitude (like on a flight).
+The hair you can shave doesn't impact hearing directly, but it does help your skin detect subtle changes.
+Excessive grooming can cause small shifts in your sense of balance (in extreme cases), and it can make your ears feel extra weird when you change altitude (like on a flight).
 None of these things are going to ruin your life, but they're worth remembering if you're interested in maximum comfort.

 All of this brings us to a clear, easy point: you want to trim the hairs and not completely remove them.

 Many guys are surprised to learn that professional ear waxing exists.
 Technically, DIY ear waxing exists too, but it's extremely dangerous.
 It's no exaggeration to suggest that you could go deaf if you don't know what you're doing.
-If you're going this route, leave to the experts.
+If you're going this route, leave it to the experts.

 Ear waxing comes with a few pros and cons.
 On the plus side, it removes the hair by the root, so you don't have to maintain your grooming as frequently.
 It's also pretty quick and easy.
-You can add it on to a more inclusive appointment for little investment (of both time and money).
+You can add it to a more inclusive appointment for little investment (of both time and money).

 The cons are worth noting.
 Ear waxing does hurt.
 It's not the most painful wax on the menu, but your ears are sensitive.
-Worse, if you have a reaction to the process, it can leave your ears feeling clogged for up to a few days.
+Worse, if you react to the process, it can leave your ears feeling clogged for up to a few days.
 It also leaves you completely bald where the wax goes.
-Usually a pro waxing job won't go too deep, so you'll have some hair, but it's still not perfectly optimized to prevent the problems you read about in the first section.
+Usually, a pro waxing job won't go too deep, so you'll have some hair, but it's still not perfectly optimized to prevent the problems you read about in the first section.
 That said, you might find that waxing leaves you with no side-effects at all.
 If so, it might be your preferred method.

-Ear hair can be gross, but there isn't actually that much of it.
+Ear hair can be gross, but there isn't that much of it.
 Plucking is a reasonable approach to solving the problem.
-Like waxing, this concept kills hair at the root and gives you more time between sessions.
+Like waxing, this concept kills the hair at the root and gives you more time between sessions.
 It's also less painful than waxing (although not necessarily pain-free).
 Best of all, you have complete control over how much hair is removed.

 The major con to plucking is that it's tricky.
 You'll probably have to pluck one of your ears with your non-dominant hand.
 Just thinking about it is awkward.
 That said, if you can master the skill, you'll have a great way to stay on top of ear hair.

 Since plucking is typically DIY, here are some tips.
 First, you're going to need multiple mirrors.
 You might be able to do this with two, but three may be the ticket.
 Once you tinker the mirrors into the right arrangement, you want to take your time.
-Plucking multiple hairs at once hurts a lot more, and it causes more irritation to the skin.
-This is a one-at-a-time thing.
+Plucking multiple hairs at once hurts a lot more, and it causes more irritation to the skin; this is a one-at-a-time thing.
 The patience is worth it.
 Also, you want to use blunted or rounded tweezers.
 Sharp tweezers can cause terrible mishaps with a single slip.
 You don't want hearing damage.

-This last bit of advice holds true whether you're plucking your ear hair or doing anything else in your life.
-Your inner ear is delicate, and damage is usually permanent.
+This last bit of advice holds whether you're plucking your ear hair or doing anything else in your life.
+Your inner ear is delicate, and the damage is usually permanent.
 There is no reason to take any risks.
 Growing up, your doctor told you never to stick anything in your ear that is smaller than your elbow.
 Since you're going to break this rule, you need to be careful.
 You're not trying to get deep into your ears.
-You're only worried about hair that is clearly visible to other people.
+You're only worried about hair that is visible to other people.

 There are multiple ways to trim ear hair.
 We'll break that down in a minute, but for now, we can compare the pros and cons of trimming in general.
 The pros are that trimming is the fastest and most painless way to groom your ears.
 It's also pretty cheap.
-You just need to invest in your tool once and you're good to go.
+You just need to invest in your tool once, and you're good to go.
 Better yet, trimming leaves enough hair behind that you're still getting the natural benefits.